Chairperson: Sara Gilk – Baumer

 Background and mission:

-The Cultural Diversity Committee was organized in 1992 to increase opportunities and encourage active involvement of minorities and women in the Chapter.
+The Diversity and Inclusion Committee was organized in 1992 to increase opportunities and encourage active involvement of minorities and women in the Chapter.
 A drive to establish two $10,000 Cultural Diversity Travel Award Endowments began in 1994.
 Initially, major donations were received from the Western Division and individual members.
 The Executive Committee matched several of these donations and also contributed $3,000 of the proceeds from the 1998 AK Chapter meeting.

 The first $10,000 endowment was reached in 1999.
 This plus the additional $3,000 was increased to $15,000 by contribution from the Executive Committee in 2004.
 The award provides funding to attend the Annual Chapter Meeting.

 The primary mission of this award is to fund entry-level applicants who are involved in the natural resource field to attend the annual Alaska Chapter AFS conferences.
 Award monies are derived from the interest off of a principal of the Cultural Diversity Travel Award Endowment.
 The committee tried to get as many deserving recipients funded to the meeting as possible with the available funding.

 Announcements are made for the availability of this award and applications are sent to different government, university, private, native corporations, etc. throughout the state of Alaska.
 In addition, a reminder is sent out to the above prior to the application deadline.